-- Satisfactory completion of 30 semester hours, including the following courses or their equivalents: PSY1300 and 2315 and MATH 1315. - An SWT GPA of 2.50 in all course work taken at SWT.
-(Transfer students must meet with a departmental advisor early in their first semester to have their previous course work evaluated for admission, or permission to enroll in any courses with prerequisites.)
+- Completion of PSY 1300, PSY 2315, and MATH 1315 (or their equivalents) with a grade of "C" (2.0) or higher in each course. - A Texas State GPA of 2.25 or higher in all course work taken at Texas State.
+(Transfer students must meet with a departmental advisor early in their first semester to have previous course work evaluated for admission, or permission to enroll in any courses with prerequisites.)

-Following approval of the application for admission to the major, students satisfying the course prerequisites are eligible to enroll in Psychology 3301 (all substitutions for these courses based on transfer of credits from other colleges and universities must be approved by the Chair of the Psychology Department.)
-Satisfactory completion of PSY 3301 is a prerequisite for enrolling in PSY 3302.
+Completion of the above requirements allows a student to apply to become a major.
+Admission to the major is required for enrollment in PSY 3301 (all substitutions for these courses based on transfer of credits from other colleges and universities must be approved by the Chair of the Department of Psychology.)
+Satisfactory completion of PSY 3301 (defined as a grade of "C" or higher) is a prerequisite for enrolling in PSY 3302.